Taught course

 The standard entry requirements for this course are as follows:

-- An honours degree in a relevant field: product design, 3D design, furniture design, service design, interaction design, architecture, engineering and ergonomics.
-Applicants are also considered from related disciplines but portfolios from these areas must demonstrate some proficiency in industrial design skills, however, and demonstrate that personal and professional aspirations are compatible with the aims of the course.
+Applicants are also considered from disciplines as broad ranging as performance practice to physical and behavioural sciences.
+In this context, applicant portfolios must demonstrate some proficiency in industrial design skills, and that personal and professional aspirations are compatible with the aims of the course.

 AP(E)L – Accreditation of Prior (Experiential) Learning: